DMPlex: Unstructured Grids in PETSc#

 Representing Unstructured Grids#

-To use the PETSc API, we first consecutively number the mesh pieces.
+To use the PETSc API, we consecutively number the mesh pieces.
 The PETSc convention in 3 dimensions is to number first cells, then vertices, then faces, and then edges.
 In 2 dimensions the convention is to number faces, vertices, and then edges.
-The user is free to violate these conventions.
-In terms of the labels in Fig. 6, these numberings are
+In terms of the labels in Fig. 8, these numberings are

 First, we declare the set of points present in a mesh,